 The College of Veterinary Medicine has its own movement – one that hits close to home.
 “Revolution Wellness” was formed last spring by veterinary medicine students, each of whom felt passionate about their profession, students and wellness.

 “We started out as a group to address mental health but we soon found out it was more about the need to change our culture and the stigmas surrounding how we define and deal with failure, or the perception of failure, in veterinary medicine,” said Holly Salzbrenner, a fourth-year veterinary medicine student.

 For Dr. Pat Halbur, the Stephen G. Juelsgaard Interim Dean of Veterinary Medicine, supporting “Revolution Wellness’” efforts was a no-brainer.

 “Clearly mental health is a major challenge for our profession and for our students,” he said.
 “The students have done a great job of removing the stigma over seeking mental health services and as a college we are committed to investing resources to address the needs where we need to improve.”

 Harrington says a full-time on-site counselor is a great initial step in this battle.
-She hopes that Revolution Wellness will create a shift in the vet med culture.
+She hopes Revolution Wellness will create a shift in the vet med culture.

-“Emotional intelligence is necessary to succeed in this profession, but it requires time and energy.
-We hope to inspire others to put the work in and embrace vulnerability, imperfection and self-awareness.
-We want our peers to know that they are supported and no one has to go through these four years alone.”
+“Emotional intelligence is necessary to succeed in this profession, but it requires time and energy,” she said.
+“We hope to inspire others to put the work in and embrace vulnerability, imperfection and self-awareness.
+We want our peers to know they are supported and no one has to go through these four years alone.”